 satellite: An object that travels (orbits) around another object, while under the influence of a gravitational force.

-- I'm Not in Range - Students learn about cellular phone and satellite phone communication.
+- I'm Not in Range: Acting Out Cellular Phone Service - Students learn about cellular phone and satellite phone communication.
 They create models to demonstration their knowledge.

 In this lesson, we learned that engineers design satellites for a variety of purposes, including communication.
 Many of these satellites are in orbit around the Earth.
 They stay in orbit using the Earth's natural gravitational force.
 Rockets and other spacecraft are used to launch the satellites into orbit.
 Satellites receive signals from one person or computer and transmit them to somewhere else.
 These satellites help people receive information from around the world in regards to news, weather, location, research and just the latest word from a friend.
 Can you remember some examples of specific satellite technologies designed by engineers?
 (Possible answers: satellite phones, global positioning satellites.)